 Why should those of us who are interested in the future of museums be concerned with questions of diversity and inclusion?
 This is no abstract question.
 From the efforts of multi-national corporations to recent political debates, conversations about diversity are present seemingly everywhere.
 The zeitgeist of cultural diversity is underscored by data.
 Current US Census reports estimate that by 2044, over half of the nation’s population will be comprised of non-white persons.
 By 2060, almost one in five people in the US will have been born outside the country.
 The data reveals major shifts ahead for the country’s demographic landscape in the future decades: age, sex, race, ethnicity, migration, and nativity are all factors undergoing tremendous change.
 All this has important resonance for museums.
 As reported in CFM’s 2010 report, “Demographic Transformation and the Future of Museums,” without embracing social change, museums risk compromising their impact by “serv[ing] an ever-shrinking fragment of society.”

 But, the good news is that this future of compromised reach is not inevitable.
 Museums can pursue—and are pursuing—diversity in both their internal structures and their external influence.
-The January/February 2016 issue of Museum magazine explores how museums are responding to within the museum workplace.
+The January/February 2016 issue of Museum magazine explores how museums are responding to demographic changes in society and the need for more diversity within the museum workplace.
 Museum magazine is a bi-monthly publication for members of the Alliance that provides the field with insight on various topics affecting museums today.
 The newest issue, “Diversity in the Museum Workplace,” points toward the past even as it directs us toward the future of equitable museum practice.
 It also offers suggestions for ways forward by leaders in the field, including CFM founder Elizabeth Merritt.
 As guest editor of the issue, I was honored to help compile contributions from thought leaders and author the article, “The Labor of Diversity,” on museums and fair labor practices.

 AAM’s president and CEO, Laura Lott, sets the tone in her opening column.
 She frames the primary themes of the issue in the context of a preferable future, reminding us that achieving museum equity and inclusion “will happen neither overnight nor without sustained, focused effort.”
 Sheri Levinsky-Raskin and Greg Stevens’ feature article, “Nothing About Us Without Us” takes up the charge and anchors the “My Take” section of the magazine.
 It offers observations on a three-part webinar series entitled, “Stories of Inclusion: Inclusive Practices at Cultural Institutions.”
 Reflecting on museums and the passing of the Americans with Disabilities Act, the authors emphasize the importance of going beyond compliance in engaging universal design and physical and cognitive disabilities.
 They stress foregrounding the insight of people of all abilities in museum decision-making and note that the museum community can take action by sharing, joining, or starting a local access network to highlight issues of ability and disability inclusion.